Enhancing event reconstruction for $\gamma$-ray particle detector arrays using transformers: Event reconstruction performance

 \section{Event reconstruction performance}

 In the following, we quantitatively assess the event reconstruction performance in terms of core, angular, and energy reconstruction of the Point Cloud Transformer and \DeepEASTER{} and benchmark them to the current state-of-the-art reconstruction under identical event selection criteria.
 In this analysis, we consider events for which at least 60 PMTs register a signal and the true zenith angle is smaller than \SI{45}{\degree}, which is expected to resemble the detection SWGO threshold~\cite{swgo_whitepaper_2025}.
 Additionally, only events are used where the fitting procedure of standard methods converged.
 This would not be necessary for our new approach, but is needed to do a fair comparison to the default methods.
 We evaluate the reconstruction performance separately for events whose true shower core falls within the innermost region of the detector (inner array) and for those landing outside this region but still within the detector area (outer array).
+We note that the gamma-ray events considered in these performance estimates did not undergo any \gh{} separation.
+We also examined whether the performance curves change when the reconstruction is evaluated after \gh{} separation, and found that they remain basically unchanged, highlighting the robustness of the deep learning reconstruction.

 In all the following plots, the performance of the Point Cloud Transformer is shown as blue circles.
 Pink crosses mark the performance of \DeepEASTER{}.
 The baseline performance of the current state-of-the-art method (without deep learning), based on the currently available simulations and reconstruction chain, is always shown as black lines.
 These baselines do not represent final or official SWGO performance expectations.